wcerfgba/moneylab-nft-essay/nft-bad.md

 in favour of short-term profit gain...
-... for a minority of companies. rather than creating a valuable public domain of our shared cultural heritage,
+... for a minority of companies. rather than creating a valuable public domain of our shared cultural heritage, art has been commodified, and artists are forced to compete for funding and recognition.